isc-projects/kea/doc/sphinx/arm/install.rst

-If your goal is to have the entire Kea software suite installed, it is recommended that you simply ``apt install isc-kea`` after upgrading, which will install all of the relevent subpackages that make up Kea.
+If your goal is to have the entire Kea software suite installed, it is recommended that you simply ``apt install isc-kea`` after upgrading, which will install all of the relevant subpackages that make up Kea.

 This upgrade path hiccup is not present on RPM and Alpine systems, however if you experience issues with upgrading past 2.3.1, please inform us on the